SRI Research Streams

 Making and Breaking Bonds

-Stream Leader: Dr. Peter Armentrout
+Stream Leader: Peter Armentrout

 This group is focused on measuring thermodynamic information although we obtain kinetic and often dynamic information about chemical reactions as well.
 Using an instrument called a guided ion beam tandem mass spectrometer (GIBMS), we examine how reactions of cations and molecules change as a function of the available kinetic (sometimes electronic) energy.
 When the reaction is endothermic (requiring extra energy), we can measure a threshold for the process, which directly provides the thermodynamic information of interest.
 We have applied this technique to a range of systems, simple atom + diatom reactions (most recently of lanthanide and actinide elements), hydration of metal ions, up to fragmentation of small biomolecules.